blinklet/learning/data-science/Azure-python-big-database.md

 The results of an SQL query can be converted to a Pandas data frame using the *pandas.DataFrame* class.

-For example, create an SQL statement that groups employees by country, counts the number of employees in each country, and sorts the results in descending order.
+For example, create an SQL statement that groups items by country, counts the number of items in each country, and sorts the results in descending order.
 Then convert the result into a Pandas data frame.

 ```python